 Follow the on-screen instructions to complete the Integration.

-After reading the instructions, click "Save and Proceed".
-The Stripe account application form opens - on this page you can either open a new Stripe account, or click "Sign in" if you already have an account.
+After reading the instructions on the above page, click Save and Proceed to continue.
+The Stripe account application form opens - on this page you can either open a new Stripe account, or click Sign in if you already have an account.

 Having created a new Stripe account and authorised the ChurchSuite integration to use the account, you are then returned back to the ChurchSuite Stripe Integration page to finish.
-Review and set any optional "Checkout Options" including whether a billing address should be entered, or whether to disable Apple Pay.
+Review and set any optional Checkout Options, including whether a billing address should be entered, or whether to disable Apple Pay.
 The use of Apple Pay may require you to log in to your Stripe account dashboard to accept the terms and conditions of use.
-Apple Pay is currently only available for event ticket purchases made via our iOS app or a Safari browser.
-Apple do not (currently) permit the use of Apply Pay for card donations.
-Apple Pay does not currently work with non-Safari browsers.
+Apple Pay is currently only available for event ticket purchases made via our iOS app or a Safari browser - Apple do not (currently) permit the use of Apply Pay for card donations.
+Apple Pay only works with Safari web browsers.